 Affiliate links on Android Authority may earn us a commission.
 Learn more.

 Fossil’s core smartwatch series hasn’t changed much over the years.
 The Fossil Gen 6 launched with the traditional rounded face and large pushers.
-Still, considerable advancements were made beneath the skin over the Gen 5 with the addition of a blood oxygen sensor and new Snapdragon silicon.
+Still, considerable advancements were made beneath the skin over the Gen 5 by adding a blood oxygen sensor and new Snapdragon silicon.
 While these improvements were welcome, the Gen 6 ultimately fell short of its contemporaries in several arenas.
-But will the Fossil Gen 7 put up more of a fight?
-Here are all the upgrades and changes I want to see with the Fossil Gen 7.
+But will the Fossil Gen 7 put up more of a fight, or will it even happen at all?
+Here’s what we know about the Fossil Gen 7.

 Will there be a Fossil Gen 7?